Midlife Hormone Changes: Influencing quality of life and long term health

 Physical Realities & Proactive Steps

 Are any of these specific areas of concern for you?
-Read through Dr.Sweeneys, Area Changes, and Proactive Strategies breakdown.
+Read through Areas of Changes and Proactive Strategies breakdown.

-Proactive Strategies: Cardiometabolic monitoring, heart-healthy diet, regular activity, weight control, possible hormone therapy
+Proactive Strategies: Cardiometabolic monitoring, targeted dietary measures, regular and adequate physical activity, weight control, possible hormone therapy.

 Change: Vaginal dryness, tissue thinning, urinary changes/infections